-Recall of Capacity for Monthly Use. (a) If on May 25, 2001 and thereafter if on the fifth day prior to the last day of any subsequent month occurring during the term of this Agreement (hereafter collectively an “Exercise Date”) a Default does not exists with respect to any of the PG&E Parties under the [are we using ISDA Agreement or Master Netting Agreement] (other than a Non-Triggering Default as defined below), ET Gas shall be entitled to recall all (but not less than all) of the Pipeline Capacity for a term to commence the beginning of the first gas day next following calendar month and ending at the end of the last gas day of such month.
+Recall of Capacity for Monthly Use. (a) If on May 25, 2001 and thereafter if on the fifth business day prior to the last day of any subsequent month occurring during the term of this Agreement (hereafter collectively an “Exercise Date”) either (i) a Default does not exists with respect to any of the PG&E Parties under the Master Netting Agreement (other than a Non-Triggering Default as defined below) or (ii) a Default exists but ENA has not accelerated, terminated, liquidated, cancelled or otherwise closed out or set-off or netted or exercised a similar remedy against some portion or all of the Gas Transactions [we agreed to this concept in Section 6, but it seemed to make more sense up in this Section], ET Gas shall be entitled to recall all (but not less than all) of the Pipeline Capacity for a term to commence the beginning of the first gas day of the next following calendar month and ending at the end of the last gas day of such month.
 So long as consist with the terms of this Agreement and the Transfer Notice, ENA shall cooperate with ET Gas to take such actions as are necessary to effectuate the recall of the Pipeline Capacity (including without limitation issuing the necessary instruction to El Paso to release the Pipeline Capacity to ET Gas).
-The parties shall establish a procedure and schedule [I believe that the Transfer Notice should set out this procedure and schedule] so that each Pipeline Capacity recall is undertaken in a timely manner consistent with the applicable El Paso Tariff provisions.
-For purposes or this Agreement the term “Non-Triggering Default” shall mean a Default under an Underlying Master Agreement [where is this term defined?
-Do we need to reference the ISDA Agreement or the Master Netting Agreement definition???] (other than a Default related to or arising with respect to the the Gas Transactions) for which (i) the PG&E Parties dispute in good faith ENA’s basis for claiming that the Default exists and (ii) the amount of direct damages claimed by ENA as a result of the Default (and not through, for example, operation of any acceleration or liquidation rights) does not exceed $15 million [ENA has to discuss whether this effectively guts its remedies].
+To the extent not addressed in the Transfer Notice, the parties shall establish a procedure and schedule so that each Pipeline Capacity recall is undertaken in a timely manner consistent with the applicable El Paso Tariff provisions. (b) For purposes or this Agreement, the term “Non-Triggering Default” shall mean a Default under an Underlying Master Agreement which meets each of the following criteria: (i) the Default does not relate to or arise with respect to the Gas Transactions, (ii) the PG&E Parties dispute in good faith ENA’s basis for claiming that the Default exists, (iii) the amount of direct damages claimed by ENA as a result of the Default does not exceed $10 million, and (iv) the Enron Parties have not accelerated, terminated, liquidated, cancelled or otherwise closed out or cross-defaulted one or more Transactions in accordance with the terms of the Master Netting Agreement.